telerik/blazor-ui/common/lazy-load-assemblies-wasm/readme.md

 There are a few key points and changes to a standard project with relation to the Telerik components:

-* Move the `<TelerikRootComponent>` to a layout that is used only on pages that have the Telerik assemblies loaded.
+1. Move the `<TelerikRootComponent>` to a layout that is used only on pages that have the Telerik assemblies loaded.

-* Mark the required assemblies as lazy-loaded in the `.csproj` file of the web assembly project - the following snippet shows the assemblies that the Telerik components rely on at the time of writing:
+1. Mark the required assemblies as lazy-loaded in the `.csproj` file of the web assembly project - the following snippet shows the assemblies that the Telerik components rely on at the time of writing.
+This is the same list of assemblies you need to load (the code for that is in the `App.razor` component).

     **CSPROJ**